github/developer.github.com/content/v3/repos/statuses.md

 build.

 Statuses can include a `context` to indicate what service is providing that status.
-For example, you may have your CI statuses push statuses with a context of `ci`, and a security audit tool push statuses with a context of `security`.
+For example, you may have your CI service push statuses with a context of `ci`, and a security audit tool push statuses with a context of `security`.
 You can then use the [combined status endpoint] to retrieve the whole status for a commit.